Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 ---

-template: assumptions
+template: text editors

 ## Warnings about text editor quality

 - Never use TextEdit on OS X to edit code.
 - Never use Notepad on Windows to edit code.
 - Do not use Microsoft Word or Google Docs to edit code
-- Beware of Emacs, lest you find yourself forever dreaming of keyboard shortcuts.

----

-template: assumptions

-## Command line text editors

-Emacs is a plain text editor that can be run from the command line.
+- Emacs is a plain text editor that can be run from the command line.
 Vim is another.

-If you want to have the most fun with the \*NIX command line, use Emacs instead of Sublime Text or Visual Studio Code.

----

-template: assumptions

-## Emacs shortcuts

-Emacs functionality depends upon a lot of keyboard shortcut combinations.
-The following will get you started:

-- `Ctrl-x Ctrl-s` to save a file
-- `Ctrl-x Ctrl-c` to quit emacs

-Learn more shortcuts with an [emacs cheat sheet](https://duckduckgo.com/?q=emacs+cheat+sheet&t=brave&ia=cheatsheet&iax=1).

 ---